definev/definev.github.io/content/homepage/about.md

     attachment:
 ---

 Hi all!
-I'm Dương, a software engineer from Vietnam.
+I'm Dương, a software engineer and a computer science student from Vietnam.
 I'm currently learning at [Phenikaa University](https://phenikaa-uni.edu.vn/).
 I'm interested in software development and low-level programming.
 I'm also a big fan of history and philosophy.
 I love to learn new things and share my knowledge with others.

-I'm familiar with: [Dart](https://dart.dev), [Flutter](https://flutter.dev) and C/C++.
-Currently, I'm learning [Go](https://golang.org) and [Rust](https://www.rust-lang.org/).
-I'm obbsessed with animations and UI/UX design.
-Love to learn about new technologies and frameworks.

-My passion for programming ignited at the age of 14 when I decided to jailbreak my iPhone 4S.
-As I delved into this process, I couldn't help but wonder about the creation of the jailbreak tool and the development of apps.
-The concept of bringing something to life from scratch fascinated me.
-Initially, I began my programming journey with Pascal, but its limitations led me to explore C/C++.
-I immersed myself in understanding algorithms and data structures, using them to tackle various problems.

-Despite this technical exploration, my true desire was to craft something practical for people to use.
-My inaugural project was a snake game coded in C++, albeit in the console (even though not many people use the console these days).
-As I grasped the fundamentals, my quest for broader horizons led me to discover Flutter in 2019—a cross-platform framework enabling the creation of visually stunning applications for both Android and iOS.
-Since then, my love for Flutter has only deepened.

-My favorite quote:

-> The only true wisdom is in knowing you know nothing. - Socrates

-> Don't try to be cool, be warm. - Anonymous

 ## Contact me